core-wg/senml-spec/draft-jennings-core-senml-02.md

 # Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 # Semantics {#semant}

-Each representation carries a single SenML object that represents a set of measurements and/or parameters.
-This object contains several optional attributes described below and a mandatory array of one or more entries.
+Each representation carries a single SenML array that represents a set of measurements and/or parameters.
+This array contains a base object with several optional attributes described below and a mandatory array of one or more entries.

 Base Name
-: This is a string
-  that is prepended to the names found in the entries.
+: This is a string that is prepended to the names found in the entries.
   This attribute is optional.

 Base Time
-: A base time that is
-  added to the time found in an entry.
+: A base time that is added to the time found in an entry.
 This attribute is optional.

 Base Units
-: A base unit that
-  is assumed for all entries, unless otherwise indicated.
+: A base unit that is assumed for all entries, unless otherwise indicated.
   This attribute is optional.

 Version
-: Version number of
-  media type format.
+: Version number of media type format.
 This attribute is optional positive integer and defaults to 1 if not present.

 Measurement or Parameter Entries
 : Array of values for sensor measurements or other generic parameters (such as configuration parameters).
-If present there must be at least one entry in the array.
+There must be at least one entry in the array.
-{: vspace='1'}

 Each array entry contains several attributes, some of which are optional and some of which are mandatory.

 Name
 : Name of the sensor or